drocheam/optrace/docs/source/examples.rst

 Inside the python script you can set the option :python:`show_psf=True` to also plot die PSF for each case.

-.. list-table:: PSFs for each case.
+.. list-table:: PSFs for each keratoconus severity.
 Note the different scale.
    :class: table-borderless

    * - .. figure:: ./images/example_keratoconus_5.webp